Glazzes/react-native-zoom-toolkit/docs/docs/guides/cropzoomexpo.md

 }, 2500);
 ```

-## Whats is next?
+## What's next?
 This example is pretty basic, you can check out both [Example app](https://github.com/Glazzes/react-native-zoomable/tree/main/example)'s CroopZoom examples, however you can keep working in this example, how about:

-- Making it prettier.
+- Make it prettier.
-- Using different images.
+- Use different images.
-- Testing with different `cropSize` values, nobody said `width` and `height` properties must be equals.
+- Test with different `cropSize` values, nobody said `width` and `height` properties must be equals.
+- Use `fixedWidth` argument with CropZoom's [crop method](/components/cropzoom#crop) to enforce resulting crops to be of any size you want.